Pendlebury24/Wedge-Project/submission.md

 Loads all data into GBQ data set. letting GBQ decide the column data type

-`Task 1 baseline upload.ipynb`:
-Description of what this file does.

 <!--  Task 1 upload  -->
+`Task 1 baseline.ipynb`:
+Loads all data into GBQ data set. letting GBQ decide the column data type `Task 1 upload.ipynb`:
 Loads the data into GBQ trying to specify the data types I could not get this to work before the deadline.
-`Task 1 upload.ipynb`:
+Running into a byte error during the upload
 ### Task 2

 * Files for this task: